-When your child moves from one year group to another, the year group teachers (current and new) meet together to discuss each pupil.
-The current teachers will pass on any significant information to the new year group teachers so they are kept fully informed.
-All paperwork and any Outside Agency reports are passed on to the new teachers so that they have a full understanding of your child, their needs and what support needs to be in place to help them.
-The SENCo will also liaise with new teachers and support staff are informed about your child's needs so that there is a smooth transition between classes and support continues as soon as your child starts in their new class in the new academic year.
+When your child moves from one year group to another, the two teachers (current and new) meet together to discuss each pupil.
+The current teacher will pass on any significant information to the new class teacher, so they are kept fully informed.
+All paperwork and any Outside Agency reports are passed on to the new teacher so that they have a full understanding of your child, their needs and what support needs to be in place to help them.
+The SENCo will also ensure that new teachers and support staff are informed about your child's needs so that there is a smooth transition between classes and support continues as soon as your child starts in their new class in the new academic year.